 # Examples for .NET

-The examples are cross-platform MAUI application projects based on .NET 8.
-Each example consists of three parts: the Android part, the iOS part, and the shared code (based on .NET 8).
+The examples are cross-platform application projects using MAUI based on .NET 8.
+Each example consists of three parts: an Android part, an iOS part, and shared code (based on .NET 8).

-The Android section of the project contains settings and platform-specific code for Android;
+The Android part of the project includes configuration settings and platform-specific code for Android.

-iOS part - accordingly iOS code and settings;
+iOS part - includes iOS code and settings;

-The section with shared code contains the UI, the core operational logic code, and the SDK usage code.
+The section with common code includes the UI, core business logic code, and SDK usage code.

-To use TrueConf Mobile SDK, you first need to import platform-specific interfaces in the App class:
+To use TrueConf Mobile SDK, you first need to import the platform-specific interfaces in the App class:

 using Trueconf.Sdk.NET;